danfuzz/samizdat/doc/language-guide/09-module-system.md

 ### Pedantic details

 Most of the description in this section is meant to be an "in practice" outline of what the module system looks like.
+As such, it elides over a few details, which are discussed in this section.

+#### Module loading

-The actual implementation is actually much simpler than the description might have you believe.
+The implementation of module loading actually much simpler than the description might have you believe.

 There are two types which interplay to cause module loading to happen.